 What can we learn from these partial results?
 That the Dallas-based hosting indeed works best in North America.
+You also have the option of going with Scala Hosting’s New York data center if you’d like to better target the East Coast.
 Speeds are decent even across the pond, but loading times do get higher for visitors from farther away.

-Luckily, that’s not the only data center Scala Hosting operates.
+Luckily, those aren’t the only data centers Scala Hosting operates.
 While many other US-based web hosts maintain data centers in the US only, Scala Hosting understands that there’s a whole world beyond the two coasts.
-Enter the company’s second data center in Sofia, Bulgaria.
+Enter the company’s third data center in Sofia, Bulgaria.